Kus4n4g1777/dev-portfolio/README.md

 - JWTs expiring mid-demo (of course, right when I was showing it off)
 - Docker containers refusing to build because of missing layers

-But we didn’t give up, hermano 💪
+But we didn't give up, hermano 💪

 ---